-It’s a recent trend in which business and leisure travel delve into the mix, to have the employee enjoy both the experience of travel and the tasks at hand.
-In this article, you will learn and know about the managing of bleisure travel and its policies.
+It’s a trend in which business and leisure travel delve into the mix, to have the employee enjoy both the experience of travel and the tasks at hand.

 Bleisure travel is not a paid vacation

-Human Resources directors are leading the writing in the guidelines about this new phenomenon, in which business travelers get a few leisure days during their business trip.
-That’s why when bleisure travel is programmed; business travelers get to offset some of their travel costs.
+Human Resources directors are leading the way when it comes to writing guidelines about this new phenomenon, in which business travelers get some leisure time during their business trip.
+That’s why when bleisure travel is included, business travelers get to offset some of their travel costs.
 So the mixture of both gets the employee to take a decisive advantage in their work and personal time.

 Bleisure travel helps fight jet lag, those couple of extra days allows employees to adapt themselves to switching time schedules, and doesn’t burn them out when it comes to getting the work part of the travel done.

-Proper coaching of the employee by HR during this particular time will help travelers in engaging efficiently with both work and the experience of having a taste of local culture, language and entertainment possibilities.
+Proper coaching of the employee by HR before this particular time will help travelers in engaging efficiently with both work and the experience of having a taste of local culture, language, and entertainment possibilities.